krankstter/envx-gen-pro/README.md

 ## Troubleshooting

 - Target file already exists and you did not pass `--force`
-  The command will refuse to overwrite.
+  The command refuses to overwrite.
 Rerun with `--force` if you are sure.

 - Project could not be resolved
   Use `--project <name>` or set `defaultProject` in `angular.json`.

-- Using very old Angular without `angular.json`
+- Using a very old Angular project without `angular.json`
   Pass `--angular-json .angular-cli.json`.
-The tool will update the `environments` section.
+The tool updates the `environments` section.

 - Windows shebang issues
   npm creates platform shims for the binary, so it works across OS by default.